polvanrijn/creative-tonies/README.md

 upload_folder(output_dir, tonie_id)
 ```

-Or use the high-level API:
+- Or use the high-level API:
 ```python
 from process import download_and_upload download_and_upload(playlist_id="PLmR3bjwQNCDfW7DcheXqKe_99CbHBkkjt", tonie_name="My tonie")
 ```

-- finally, when all uploads are finished, you can sort the songs by alphabetical order:
+- Finally, when all uploads are finished, you can sort the songs by alphabetical order (note, this will only work once the uploaded files are uploaded).
+By default, the songs are NOT sorted by the order they were uploaded in:
 ```python
 from tonies import sort_all_tonies sort_all_tonies()